USEPA/CMAQ/PREP/create_omi/README.md

       - Type "make clean" then type "make".

    2. Option Two, _requires the bldmake utility for the CMAQ model_:
-       - Copy to a work directory and modify the _bldit_ script under the _scripts_ subdirectory for _compiler_ case(s) needed.
+       - Copy to a work directory and modify the _bldit_ script under the _scripts_ subdirectory to define _compiler_ case(s) needed, CMAQ repository and work directories.
-       - Type bldit_create_CMAQ_OMI_file.csh _compiler_.
+       - Type bldit_create_omi.csh _compiler_.
        -  Go into the created build directory, type "make clean" and type "make".

-### Using the Utility for creating an OMI file
+### Using create_omi for creating an OMI file

 #### Satellite Inputs

 To create an OMI file, data for total ozone column density is required.
-The utility can use daily ASCII files from two sources via the wget or curl command.
+The create_omi tool can use daily ASCII files from two sources via the wget or curl command.